Bug report #2552

 tested under trunk/1.4 under both linux and windows

-#2 Updated by Jürgen Fischer almost 10 years ago
+#2 Updated by Jürgen Fischer over 10 years ago

 - Resolution set to worksforme